JacobM184/EfficientNet-for-Gun-detection/README.md

 ## Training, Fine-tuning and Optimisation

-Over the course of this project we have trained various versions of EfficientNet with different optimisers, learning-rate schedulers, and differing numbers of epochs.
+Over the course of this project we have trained various versions of EfficientNet with different optimisers, learning-rate schedulers, different datasets, and differing numbers of epochs.

 The optimisers that we have tested are the Adam optimiser and the Stochastic Gradient Descent (SGD) optimiser.
 Initially, we were expecting the Adam optimiser to outperform SGD in our tests.
 However, SGD suprisingly had better convergence than Adam.
 As a result, we chose to continue testing SGD.
 During our tests with SGD, we began experimenting with the use of *Nesterov momentum*.